-6 Pumpkin Seed Recipes You’ll Want to Snack on All Fall
+6 Recipes for Roasted Pumpkin Seeds You’ll Want to Snack on All Fall

-Transfer the seeds to a bowl, add the flavorings below, then return them to a baking sheet and roast 10-15 more minutes, or until golden.
+Transfer the seeds to a bowl, add the flavorings below, then return them to a baking sheet and roast 10 to 15 more minutes, or until golden.

 Toss the seeds with 2 tablespoons extra-virgin olive oil, then stir in 2 tablespoons honey and 1 teaspoon salt.
 Before returning the seeds to the baking sheet, line it with parchment paper and spray with cooking spray (this will help prevent the honey from sticking).

 Toss the seeds with 2 tablespoons coconut oil and 2 tablespoons pure maple syrup, then stir in 1 tablespoon coffee grounds, 1 tablespoon cocoa powder, ½ tablespoon granulated sugar, 1 teaspoon cinnamon, and ½ teaspoon ground nutmeg.

 Toss the seeds with 4 tablespoons melted unsalted butter, then stir in 2 tablespoons light brown sugar, 2 teaspoons cinnamon, ½ teaspoon ground ginger, ½ teaspoon allspice, ½ teaspoon ground nutmeg, and ¼ teaspoon ground cloves.

 Toss the seeds with 2 tablespoons extra-virgin olive oil, then stir in 2 tablespoons lime zest, two tablespoons freshly-squeezed lime juice, ½ tablespoon chili powder, and ¼ teaspoon salt.